Welcome to Castle Keep Pre-school Ltd

 2 Year Old Entitlement (Tuning into Two’s)

-The Government has introduced a new targeted entitlement for eligible two year olds to access free 15 hours of early education.
+2 year old entitlement is not a universal entitlement but is a targeted entitlement for eligible two year olds to access free 15 hours of early education.
 This is part of the Government’s aim to improve life chances for children and families.
 Not all two year old children are entitled to the Free Early Education Entitlement; eligible places are determined by the Local Authority following a completed and approved two year old funding application form, that meets the required criteria listed;

 - Guarantee Element of Pension Credit (GPC)